Top 5 unique things to do in Paris – the most unusual attractions you will EVER find!

 The officers descended deeper into the tunnels and discovered a 500-square-meter cavern with a fully equipped cinema.

 It included a giant cinema screen, projection equipment, chairs and a handful of films, from film noir classics to modern thrillers.
-This abandoned underground cavern had been turned into a secret amphitheatre with a strange symbols painted on the ceiling.
+This abandoned underground cavern had been turned into a secret amphitheater with strange symbols painted on the ceiling.

 In the next “room,” they discovered a fully-stocked and furnished bar and restaurant.